 During a project, you can extend the actual work completed line to help predict when the project will end.
 This can help you estimate project length.
 It also allows you to be proactive about monitoring progress and discussing what you can do if it looks like the project isn’t going to finish on schedule.

 Plus, a burn up chart monitors your overall scope and how that impacts your project length.
-It’s an easy way to show your client and other stakeholders how much longer the project should take if they want additional work added.
+What does scope mean in project management?
+It's essentially all of the requirements and objectives that a project needs to be a success.
+Your burn up chart is an easy way to show your client and other stakeholders how much longer the project should take if they want additional work added.

 How do you create a burn up chart?